dispatchrabbi/advent-of-code/README.md

 * `"file"` indicates while input file the output is for, and
 * `"output"` is the output expected from the part given that input

+### Debugging output

+Logging is available via the `log` object inside each puzzle file.
+By using this instead of `console` directly, you can leave logging directly in the solution but not need to see it each time the solution is run.
+It also means you can use the full suite of log levels within the context of a solution without worrying about how they affect outside logging.

+See `--logs` and associated options above to change the logging that appears when you run a puzzle.

 ## Structure

 There are a few directories in this repo to know about: